 In September 2012, Tesla Resources LLC ("Tesla") was spun-off from Sajet.
 Tesla has ownership interests in Floridian Natural Gas Storage Company LLC ("Floridian").
-Targa provides general and administrative services to Tesla and Floridian and is reimbursed for these amounts at its actual cost.
-Services provided to Tesla and Floridian totaled \$0.2 million for such services provided.
+Rene Joyce and James Whalen, directors of Targa, are also directors of Tesla and managers of Floridian.
+Joe Bob Perkins, James Whalen, Michael Heim, Jeffrey McParland, Paul Chung and Matthew Meloy, executive officers of Targa, are also executive officers of Tesla.
+We provide general and administrative services to Tesla and Floridian and are reimbursed for these amounts at our actual cost.
+Services provided to Tesla and Floridian totaled \$0.1 million in 2016.